ThePublicBikeGang/EasyBike/README.md

-## (Hey visitor, I'm afraid that I'm quite busy lately so I have no more time for this awesome project but if you want to keep it up send me an email at marc.magnin@gmail.com and I coukd help getting up and running on the project)
+## (Hey visitor, I'm afraid that I'm quite busy lately so I have no more time for this awesome project but if you want to keep it up send me an email at marc.magnin@gmail.com and I could help you getting up and running on the project)

 ## EasyBike: Open source and cross platform project for public bikes that covers more than 300 cities.
 Available on Android and Windows Phone.
 Join the team !